MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/dbgmodel-object-file.md

 |Size|The size of the file in bytes.|

 ## Remarks
-If the files are bieng used from a garbage collected environment such as a JavaScript script, they should be closed when no longer in use rather than waiting for a garbage collection to cause the file to close.
+If the files are being used from a garbage collected environment such as a JavaScript script, they should be closed when no longer in use rather than waiting for a garbage collection to cause the file to close.